 Deployments in which traffic splitting is unevenly distributed might need to deploy pods and services on a per-cluster basis, to ensure incoming traffic and requests are handled appropriately.

-Multi-cloud deployments should use service discovery to ensure that different applications and services can easily find one another at run time.
+Multi-cloud deployments should use service discovery to ensure that different apps and services can easily find one another at run time.
 Service discovery eliminates the need for complex or brittle naming schemes or conventions that might have to be known prior to deployment.
-Service discovery mechanisms need to be transparent to the source and destination applications.
-In multi-cloud deployments, these mechanisms must enable applications and services to discover services running locally and remotely in other clusters.
+Service discovery mechanisms need to be transparent to the source and destination apps.
+In multi-cloud deployments, these mechanisms must enable apps and services to discover services running locally and remotely in other clusters.

 In deployments architected and deployed as standalone individual clusters, service discovery mechanisms need to be data center aware.
 That is, they must be able to operate as coordinated distributed systems, with the ability to send requests to the appropriate cluster based on the incoming request, local availability, and load capacity.
 Third-party systems such as Consul, Linkerd, and others, can facilitate cross-cluster and cross-environment service discovery with multi-cloud Kubernetes deployments.

-Kubernetes provides support for resolving private DNS zones within the
+Kubernetes provides support for resolving private DNS zones in the

 Kubernetes cluster.
 This support is useful in hybrid or multi-cloud scenarios in